estoneman/tbsp/README.md

 In this work, I implemented a sliding windows approach to the domain similarity problem.
 My motivation behind this was that the current state of this functionality in HinDom is much too slow and I saw an opportunity to speed things up.
+The scoring mechanism that I utilized was edit distance (see REFERENCES.md).
+Essentially, edit distance calculates how many character transformations it takes to transform one word into another.
+For example, if we want to transform "abc" into "abcd", we add "d" which gives us an edit distance of 1.
+The supported operations are add, substitute, and delete.

-Diving further, I used sliding windows along with Python's _multiprocessing_ module along with other past work on this subject (See REFERENCES for more detail).
+Furthermore, I used sliding windows along with Python's _multiprocessing_ module along with other past work on this subject (See REFERENCES for more detail).
 Not only do I return with a similarity matrix that covers a large portion of the input data, but I also have enabled a primitive interface for computing statistics per computed window.
 Namely, these are top k similarity scores, mean, min, max, and standard devation.
 Below, you will find two ways I have provided for you to see what my work does up to this point.

 ### Setup